randomAndre/api-key-manager/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of NanMeng API Key Manager seriously.
+We take the security of API Key Manager seriously.
 If you believe you've found a security vulnerability, please follow these steps:

 1. **Do not disclose the vulnerability publicly**
 2. **Email us at [security@nanmengtech.com](mailto:security@nanmengtech.com)** with details about the vulnerability